op-amp/python-cheatsheets/py-File.md

 **Copy**

-- `shutil.copy(src, dst, *, follow_symlinks=True)` copies the file src to the file or directory dst and returns the path to the newly created file.
+- `shutil.copy(src, dst, *, follow_symlinks=True)` copies the file _src_ to the file or directory _dst_ and returns the path to the newly created file.
-If dst is a directory, the file will be copied into dst using the filename from src.
-If dst is a file that already exists, it will be replaced.
+If _dst_ is a directory, the file will be copied into dst using the filename from _src_.
+If _dst_ is a file that already exists, it will be replaced.
-- `shutil.copytree(src, dst, symlinks=False)` recursively copies an entire directory tree rooted at src to a directory named dst and returns the destination.
+- `shutil.copytree(src, dst, symlinks=False)` recursively copies an entire directory tree rooted at _src_ to a directory named _dst_ and returns the destination.
-All intermediate directories needed to contain dst will also be created by default.
+All intermediate directories needed to contain _dst_ will also be created by default.

 **Move**

-`shutil.move(src, dst)` recursively move a file or directory src to another location dst and returns the destination.
+`shutil.move(src, dst)` recursively move a file or directory _src_ to another location _dst_ and returns the destination.
-If the destination is an existing directory, then src will be moved inside.
+If the destination is an existing directory, then _src_ will be moved inside.
 If the destination already exists but is not a directory, it may be overwritten.

 **Remove**

-`shutil.rmtree(path)` deletes an entire directory tree; path must point to a directory (but not a symbolic link to a directory).
+`shutil.rmtree(path)` deletes an entire directory tree; _path_ must point to a directory (but not a symbolic link to a directory).

 ## Environment Variables